-Start with participant's experience Critically analyze and reflect Develop strategies for action Instructional diagrams are visual communication tools that may be more or less accessible or appropriate to participants, depending on their learning style and their experience.
-Within a participatory approach, instructional diagrams cannot be used alone.
-They support a process of critical reflection on ideas and concepts the diagram aims to represent.
-This technique is generally use as part of a broader activity.
-Instructional diagrams provid visual support for learning and facilitate transfer application of learning into action.
+Implementing the participatory approach with Instructional Diagrams Start with participant's experience Critically analyze and reflect Develop strategies for action Instructional diagrams are visual communication tools that may be more or less accessible or appropriate to participants, depending on their learning style and their Within a participatory approach, instructional diagrams cannot be used alone.
+They support a process of critical reflection on ideas and concepts the diagram aims to This technique is generally used as part of a broader activity.
+Instructional diagrams provide visual support for learning and facilitate transfer application of learning into action.